EleutherAI/hn-scraper/README.md

 ## Usage:
-run hn_scraper.py (modify the main functino call to change the end_id to parse to)
+run hn_scraper.py (modify the main function call to change the end_id to parse to)

 ## Filtering Details